josugoar/csp/README.md

 * ~~C++20 wait/notify atomic functions.
 They are not trivial to implement and are hard to test, so they are not a priority at the moment.~~

-    * Wait/notify is supported BUT the implementation is not lock free, which impacts performance when there is heavy thread congestion, otherwise it's more than fine.
+    * Wait/notify is supported BUT the implementation is does not use condition variables because of the overhead, instead, it uses a thread polling with timed backoff algorithm, so it's not atomic unfortunately.

 * Lock-free atomic pointer specializations.
 Harder to implement.
 See [Inside STL: The atomic shared_ptr](https://devblogs.microsoft.com/oldnewthing/20241219-00/?p=110663).